Phileosopher/toolbox_old/README.md

    * Is it something large-scale or *really* ambitious?
       * [Creating.Dev.Enterprise.md](https://github.com/PhilosAccounting/toolbox/blob/master/Creating.Dev.Enterprise.md)

-To demarcate further:
+To demarcate further what it runs on, out-of-the-box:

+* _*_ if it's something to copy-paste or a reference sheet.
-* ☁ for browser-based apps
-* ⇉ for a browser/software plugin or extension
+* ☁ for browser-based apps, ⇉ for a browser/software plugin or extension
 * Desktop: ⊞ for Windows, ⌘ for Mac OS X, 🐧 for Linux and Friends.
 * Mobile: ∏ for Android, ∐ for iOS.
-* _*_ if it's something to copy-paste or a reference sheet.
 * □ for non-UI CLI-based tools.
-* ■ for portable Windows apps (many through [PortableApps.com](https://portableapps.com/)) or standalone files.
+* ■ for standalone files or portable Windows apps (many through [PortableApps.com](https://portableapps.com/)).

 If you like what you see, feel free to contribute or fork.